-I’d take myself off for hours at a time, exploring the miles of fields and small woods that greeted me at the back of my parent’s house.
+I’d take myself off for hours, exploring the miles of fields and small woods that greeted me at the back of my parent’s house.

-Nature was my playground, and my very conservative mother would continually chastise me for having mud-encrusted trousers.
+Nature was my playground, and my very conservative mother continually chastised me for having mud-encrusted trousers.
 Knees and backside caked in the deep smell of earth and humus.
 Green stained and grinning like the scallywag that I was.

-At school, I would run off with my friends across the farmers’ fields.
-Pick wild berries and nibbly things, and on frosty Autumnal days, gorge ourselves on sweet chestnuts.
+I would run off at school with my friends across the farmers’ fields.
+Pick wild berries and nibbly things, and gorge ourselves on sweet chestnuts on frosty Autumnal days.

 And so, my love of the land deepened without even realising it.
 All the growing, flying, slithering, crawling and walking things on it were seen as friends rather than something to fear.
 Earth was good; dirt was good.

 At 19, I moved to North Devon and discovered land even wilder than I knew as a child.
-I suddenly found myself amongst people who had a vast knowledge of crafts, art and country-ways.
+I suddenly found myself amongst people with vast knowledge of crafts, art and country-ways.

-I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder right in front of my eyes.
+I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder right before my eyes.

 We feasted on many wild edible plants, including fresh fish caught from the sea only 2 miles away.
 Good fellowship and good eating.

 Circumstances eventually required me to leave, and I entered the world of cities, concrete and steel.
-I never totally lost my feel for the land, but the responsibility of bringing up a small child meant that my focus went elsewhere and into earning a living.
+I never lost my feel for the land, but the responsibility of raising a small child meant that my focus went elsewhere and into earning a living.

 I am the creator of Eatweeds, listed in The Times Top 50 websites for food and drink.

-I have travelled extensively to document and record the traditional and local uses of wild food plants in indigenous cultures.
+I have travelled extensively to document and record wild food plants’ traditional and local uses in indigenous cultures.
 My work has taken me to Africa, India, SE Asia, Europe and the USA.